London Zoo is home to Sumatran tigers - visit them in their Tiger Territory habitat or go behind-the-scenes as a VIP Tiger Keeper.

 How to help Sumatran tigers

-Buy sustainable palm oil, Sumatran tigers is being wiped out by unsustainable palm oil and by looking out for the RSPO sustainability logo during your supermarket shop you can help make a difference.
-While every time you visit the Zoo you’re helping support our vital conservation work with Sumatran tigers and other species at risk.
+You can also help to protect tigers by buying sustainable palm oil.
+Sumatran tigers are being wiped out by unsustainable palm oil and by looking out for the RSPO sustainability logo during your supermarket shop you can help make a difference.